janishahota/1000129-JANISHA_HOTA/README.md

         - Check if the object is a two-wheeler or a person.
         - Store bounding box coordinates and draw them with color-coded labels.
       - For each detected two-wheeler:
-        - Calculate distances to detected people.
+        - Calculate distances between detected people.
         - If three or more people are within a certain distance, flag a violation and store the frame.
       - Calculate detection accuracy as average detections per frame.
       - Display each frame with bounding boxes and accuracy info.
       - Store and display frames where violations were detected.
       - Summarise results: total frames, violation count, and final detection accuracy.

-   I then called all the codes in a single program, thus ensuring that the processing rate would be efficient.

 5. **Testing and Deployment**:
    Each violation detection model was tested independently to validate that the bounding boxes and violation conditions were functioning correctly.
 For example, I confirmed that the red-light-running detector accurately recognized cars crossing a designated boundary while the light was red, and similarly, that helmet and phone detection flagged violations accurately.
 The Accuracy rate for each of the models were: